Cases No 01 2026

 Contract read

-Each contract gets a short summary: what's happened, what's overdue, what the AI thinks should happen next.
-This was the feature the team managers asked for first.
+Each contract gets a short summary: what happened, what is overdue, and the recommended next action.
+This was the first capability requested by the team managers.

 4. iv